 The film starts out like a classic American B-movie monster flick—the people of Key West go about their lives day to day in an idyllic American suburb in comfort, yet the peace of the town remains just eerie enough for us to expect something terrifying to happen.
 Here tensions build when President Kennedy invades American screens with the broadcast that—for many—starts a worldwide panic.
 This is particularly the case for blonde-haired schoolboy Gene Loomis whose father is one of the men taking part in the massive naval blockade in Cuba.
 His school conducts a drill in the case of atomic annihilation—the kind of placebic exercise Gene’s feisty schoolmate Sandra loudly objects to.
 She, like most of us, knows how little “duck and cover” can withstand a nuclear strike.

 Aside from exploring the world of scary B-movies, Matinee also explores the scarier “adult” world, a place full of paranoia, superstition and barely-contained hysteria.
-In Key Stone, where kids pettifog on trifling concerns, adults find themselves a state of collective delirium, fueled by the constant barrage of information that’s inflated and distorted to the point where the danger of the outside world turns out to be as real as Woolsey’s rubber ant creatures.
-Joe Dante’s comic approach to the public’s overexposure to television takes on a very real, frightening approach however when the town’s own atomic-induced madness mutates into its own all-consuming monster.
+In Key Stone, where kids pettifog on trifling concerns, adults find themselves in a state collective delirium, fueled by the constant barrage of information distorted to the point where the danger of the outside world turns out to be as phony as Woolsey’s rubber ant creatures.
+Joe Dante’s delirium is both hilariously absurd and terrifylingly convincing.
+His comic approach to the public’s overexposure to television takes on a very real, frightening approach however when the town’s own atomic-induced madness mutates into its own all-consuming monster.

 Joe Dante’s frenzy takes on many different appearances in the film; a disgruntled ex-convict, townsfolk opposed to Woolsey’s films and angry girlfriends.
 The most emblematic of these however must be theatre impresario who, after mistaking his theatre’s pyrotechnics for Soviet missiles, engages a timed lock which by a tragic coincidence seals Gene and Sandra in his super-secure bomb shelter.
 The irony in Joe Dante’s ludicrous scenarios is that these modes of protection and security ultimately become more of a threat to the characters than anything else in the film.